usegalaxy-eu/operations/interactive_tools.md

 In general, we welcome contributions and new ITs to be deployed on the European Galaxy server.
 Here are the steps you need to follow to get your IT deployed.

-1. Crate a public GitHub repository in which you publish your Docker container.
+1. Create a public GitHub repository in which you publish your Docker container.

    It should have:
     - README
     - License
-    - CI that builds and pushed your container
+    - CI that builds and pushed your container (you need to have an account for the dockerhub, for instance quay.io, for which you are pushing your docker on)

    Here are a few example repositories:
     - Jupyter-based example: https://github.com/usegalaxy-eu/docker-divand